Madeira evergreen forests: Flora

 Before Madeira was settled, laurel forests, known as laurissilva covered most of the island.
-Laurissilva now covers 16 of the island, and is found between 300 and 1300 m elevation on the Madeira's wet north-facing slopes, and from 700 to 1600 m elevation on the south-facing slopes.
+Laurissilva now covers 16 % of the island, and is found between 300 and 1300 m elevation on the Madeira's wet north-facing slopes, and from 700 to 1600 m elevation on the south-facing slopes.

 Laurissilva is characterized by evergreen trees with glossy leaves, and trees in the laurel family (Lauraceae) are prominent.
 The laurissilva is similar to the ancient subtropical forests of the Mediterranean Basin, prior to its climate cooling and drying during the ice ages.
 The paleobotanical record of Madeira reveals that laurissilva forests has existed in this island for at least 1.8 million years.
 The Canary Islands and Azores are home to smaller areas of laurissilva.

 The laurissilva of Madeira is of two main types.
 Moist laurisilva is found on north-facing slopes and canyons.
-The predominant trees are Laurus azorica, Ocotea foetens, Persea indica, and Clethra arborea.
+The predominant trees are Laurus novocanariensis, Ocotea foetens, Persea indica, and Clethra arborea.
 Trees are covered with epiphytic mosses and lichens.

-Dry laurisilva is found on south-facing slopes, and predominant trees are Apollonias barbujana, Laurus azorica, Picconia excelsa, Visnea mocanera, and Clethra arborea.
+Dry laurisilva is found on south-facing slopes, and predominant trees are Persea barbujana, Laurus novocanariensis, Picconia excelsa, Visnea mocanera, and Clethra arborea.

 Other laurissilva plants include the trees Heberdenia excelsa, Laurus nobilis, Pittosporum coriaceum, and Rhamnus glandulosa, and the large shrubs Ilex perado and Ilex canariensis.
 The laurissilva has an understory of shrubs, ferns, herbs, mosses, and liverworts.
 Understory plants include the giant cranesbill Geranium maderense, the Madeiran squill (Scilla madeirensis), and the endemic orchids Dactylorhiza foliosa and Goodyera macrophylla.

 Mountain heathland grows on the high ridges and mountains above the laurissilva.
 Characteristic shrubs are tree heath (Erica arborea), besom heath (Erica platycodon ssp. maderincola), and Madeira juniper (Juniperus cedrus).

-Along the southern coast, low forests dominated by the endemic wild olive tree (Olea europaea cerasiformis) and the shrubs Maytenus umbellata, Chamaemeles coriacea (a Madeiran endemic), Dracaena draco, and Asparagus scoparius survive in coastal ravines up to 200 m elevation.
+Along the southern coast, low forests dominated by the endemic wild olive tree (Olea europaea subsp. cerasiformis) and the shrubs Maytenus umbellata, Chamaemeles coriacea (a Madeiran endemic), Dracaena draco, and Asparagus scoparius survive in coastal ravines up to 200 m elevation.
 A secondary coastal shrubland of Euphorbia piscatoria, Echium nervosum. and Globularia salicina forms in disturbed areas.
-Low forests dominated by marmolano (Sideroxylon mirmulans) occur along the northern shore, and in pockets above the south shore Olea forests from 200 to 300 m elevation.
+Low forests dominated by marmolano (Sideroxylon mirmulano) occur along the northern shore, and in pockets above the south shore Olea forests from 200 to 300 m elevation.
 Other coastal plant communities include low shrubland, perennial grassland, and annual grassland.